neurobioinfo/scrnabox/scrnabox.svn/README.md

 ```

 #### EnrichR
-You can not run enrichR on HPC, because it does not connect to the internet when you submit jobs, so you should run it locally; first copy it to your PC,
+Since most of HPC can not connect to the internet when the job is submitted, so you should run enrichR locally; first copy it to your PC,
 ```
 scp -r usrid@beluga.computecanada.ca:${SCRNABOX_PWD}/step6 ~/Desktop/annot/
 ```